m3mentomor1/OneSwipe/README.md

 </div><br>

 This is a dating web app project built using Ruby on Rails, React.js, & Azure Database for PostgreSQL.
 The app mimics how tinder works with a few modifications.

+This project is part of my 4-week internship at a company called **ChatGenie**, where I explored web development concepts using Ruby on Rails & PostgreSQL.
 <br><br>
 ##